kristinemlarson/gnssrefl/tests/homeworks/homework3.md

 month, day and vice versa, try the modules <code>ydoy</code> and
 <code>ymd</code>).

-By default the <code>gnssrefl </code> tries to find the RINEX data for you by looking at a few key archives.
+By default <code>rinex2snr</code> tries to find the RINEX data for you by looking at a few key archives.
 However, if you know where the data are, it will be faster to specify it.
 In this case they are available from both sopac and nrcan.
 Try the <code>-archive</code> option.